 Coconut water—ahh, the sweet nectar of those cute little, tasty coconuts.
 But not all coconut water is created equal, and we found that out the hard way.
-Some can be “metallic-tasting” or “gross” or, on the bright side, can “taste like it’s made from sweet baby angels”—just gotta pick the right one.
-Which is exactly why we blind taste tested—literally, we put a blindfold on each of our taste testers, so colors wouldn’t inhibit their choices—some of the most popular brands for you.
-Below, the sweet victors, and losers, of our great experiment—things got cocoNUTS (sorry, we had to…).
+As described by our taste testers, some are “metallic-tasting” or “gross.”
+On the bright side, one tester said an option “tastes like it’s made from sweet baby angels.”
+Which is exactly why we blind taste-tested—literally, we put a blindfold on each of our taste testers so colors or packaging wouldn’t inhibit their choices.
+Below, the sweet victors and losers of our great experiment.
+Hold on to your cocktail because things just got cocoNUTS (sorry, we had to).

-Alright, I know we maybe, just maybe, didn’t pick your very favorite, but, damnnn, there are a lot of coconut waters on the market.
-We’d still be taste testing today if we tried each one.
-So we picked each one based on a general category and in hopes that you could these, or a similar one, near you no matter where you are.
+It’s possible we didn’t pick your favorite, but, damn, there are a lot of coconut waters on the market.
+We’d still be testing today if we tried each and every one.
+So we picked each contender based on their ability to fit into a general category in hopes that it, or a similar one, would be available near you.

-100 percent coconut water (other brands can sometimes add some fillers) from the Philippines.
-The only can version we tested, this one though is BPA-free.
+This one is 100 percent coconut water (other brands can sometimes add some fillers) from the Philippines.
+It’s the only canned version we tested and it’s BPA-free.

-Thailand’s Nam Hom coconuts (super tasty local ones) are bottled fresh, hours after harvesting them.
+Thailand’s Nam Hom coconuts (the famously super-tasty coconuts locals prefer) are bottled fresh hours after harvest.

-Available in nearly every single grocery and convenience store now, this brand is bottled from Brazilian coconuts, and has six varieties of coconut flavors now.
+Available in nearly every single grocery and convenience store now, this brand is bottled from Brazilian coconuts and has six varieties of coconut flavors.

 The Actual One

-Fresh from a local juice shop.
-They cut the top off, and we walked it back to the tasting center.
-As fresh as they come (outside of a tropical locale…).
+At our local juice shop, they cut the top off and serve.
+We walked it back to the tasting HQ, and it’s as fresh as it comes (outside of a tropical locale).

-The iconically pink (and sole reason for the blindfold in this test, as to avoid spotting the color!) shade of coconut water has pretty much raised the standards of coconut water since its launch in 2009.
+The iconically pink (and sole reason for the blindfold in this test) coconut water has pretty much raised the standards of coconut water since its launch in 2009.
 It’s sourced from organic agroforestry farms in Thailand.